aptech/docs/docs/CR-QNewtonSet.rst

 Purpose
 ----------------
-Resets global variables used by QNewton to default values.
+Resets global variables used by :func:`QNewton` to default values.

 Format
 ----------------
-.. function:: QNewtonSet
+.. function:: QNewtonSet()

 Source
 ------